 The sector is expected to take cost-effective measures that contribute to emission reductions of greenhouse gases on a voluntary basis.
-This covenant distinguishes three separate main areas of concern over policy measures for the reduction of CO2 emissions in agriculture:
+This covenant distinguishes three separate main areas of concern over policy measures for the reduction of CO_2 emissions in agriculture:

 - The agricultural processing industry is mainly issued with "industrial" policy measures from the Ministry of Economic Affairs such as Long-Term Agreements and innovation policy (see above). - The 2013 Energy Agreement sets a target for energy savings in the horticulture sector of 11 PJ in 2020 (this figure is equivalent to a CO2 reduction of 0.7 Mton).
 This target is implemented through energy savings and sustainable production of the energy demand (electricity and heat), as well as through developing energy-efficient greenhouse systems and new growing methods.
 Policy instruments include LTAs, specific innovation programme ("The greenhouse as an energy source"84) and a sectoral emission trading system85 in which the total allocation declines annually to a level of 6.2 Mton CO2 in 2020.
 After an evaluation in 2017, the allocation was lowered to 4.6 Mton CO286.
-Two subsidy programmes are available for horticulture in order to stimulate investments in innovative and energy-efficient installations: Energy efficiency and renewable energy horticulture ("EHG") with a budget of € 6 million in 2017 and Market introduction energy innovations ("MEI") with a budget of € 5 million in 2017. - Other agricultural activities (e.g. primary sectors) focus on energy savings, the sustainable production of energy through fermentation, among other things, and the production of biomass to generate energy.
-The main policy instruments are LTAs and SDE+.
+Two subsidy programmes are available for horticulture in order to stimulate investments in innovative and energy-efficient installations: Energy efficiency and renewable energy horticulture ("EHG") with a budget of € 6 million in 2017 and Market introduction energy innovations ("MEI") with a budget of € 5 million in 2017.